NoahBres/LearnRoadRunner/docs/trackwidth-tuning.md

 :::

 ::: tip
-This is a fairly verbose clarification of the term track width as its use different contexts can be confusing.
+This is a fairly verbose clarification of the term track width as its use in different contexts can be confusing.

 Track width is simply the center-to-center distance from two parallel wheels.
 However, there are two types of track width that you may see.

 The track width in your `DriveConstants.java` refers to the track width of the drive train.
 However in the context of dead wheel odometry, track width is the center-to-center distance of the two parallel wheels.
 This only applies to three-wheel odometry.
-The track width for three-wheel odometry refers to the same thing as `lateralDistance`.
+The track width for three-wheel odometry refers to the same thing as `LATERAL_DISTANCE`.
 We are not touching the localizer at the moment, thus any references to track width on this page will refer to the drive train track width (located in `DriveConstants.java`).

 The track width for the **drive train** is used for the forward kinematics for feedforward following.

-The track width for **three-wheel odometry** (aka `lateralDistance`) is used for localization.
+The track width for **three-wheel odometry** (aka `LATERAL_DISTANCE`) is used for localization.

 You should have already tuned localization.
 Right now, you will be tuning the drive train.
 :::